 Rosemary Cider Brined Pork Loin is extra juicy and flavorful thanks to brining...and while it's easy enough to make for a weeknight dinner, it's impressive enough to serve for a special occasion!

-Easter is just one short month away, folks...so who's already started to think about your menu? 😉 I realize that most people like to cook ham for Easter lunch or dinner, and I shared a super easy, super tasty recipe for a Slow Cooker Brown Sugar Ham around this same time last year (which, incidentally, ended up becoming my most popular recipe of 2014!).
+Easter is just one short month away, folks...so who's already started to think about your menu? 😉 I realize that most people like to cook ham for Easter lunch or dinner, and I shared a super easy, super tasty recipe for a Slow Cooker Brown Sugar Ham around this same time last year (which, incidentally, is my most popular holiday recipe of all time!).
 But for those of you thinking outside of the box this Easter, how about sticking with pork while giving it a decidedly un-ham-like twist?

 And let's take a moment to pay homage to the sauce that accompanies this dish, shall we?
 The pan drippings from the pork are transformed into a broth + apple cider-based sauce flavored with additional apple cider vinegar, rosemary, and a touch of honey.
 The outcome is a slightly sweet and tangy sauce that perfectly complements the tender pork.

 If ham has already got your number this Easter, I say go for it!
 But that doesn't mean you shouldn't also make room at some point on your upcoming spring menu for this Rosemary Cider Brined Pork Loin.
 Not only will it feed a crowd, but it will do so in a manner that leaves them full and happy.
 And come on now...what more can you ask of a recipe than that? 😉

 - Creamy Spring Peas with Bacon + Mint

 - Honey Glazed Carrots with Thyme & Lemon

 - Creamy Cheesy Corn Casserole